-Identity, creative direction, design and artworks for poke bar and restaurant in Cape Town
+Identity, creative direction, design and artworks for poke bar and restaurants in Cape Town and Sea Point

 Interior by Christine Joubert

 Photographs by Ben Johnson and Hoick